Home · The Editorial · Uncategorized

 What to Do Once You Know Your Checker

-• Level 0 (below 10%) — No penalty.
-Thesis proceeds directly to evaluation.
+• Level 0 (below 10%) — No action required; thesis proceeds to viva voce

 Summing Up